gimlet-io/gimlet-documentation/src/pages/docs/installation.md

 ### Connect your repositories

-To connect your git repositories with Gimlet, follow the on-screen guides.
+To connect your git repositories to Gimlet, follow the on-screen guides.

 Important to note:
 - When you integrate with Github, you don't give access to any third party or the makers of Gimlet.